 But really, I wouldn’t recommend it.

-How to Evict a Tenant: The Step by Step Eviction Process
+How to Evict a Tenant: The Step-by-Step Eviction Process

-Step One: Post or Deliver the Notice
+Step 1: Post or Deliver the Notice

 The first “legal” step in evicting a tenant comes in the form of hand-delivering (serving) a notice to the tenant, letting them know of their grievance and what you are doing.
 The kind of notice served will depend on the reason they are being evicted.

-Step Two: File Eviction With the Court
+Step 2: File Eviction With the Court

 After the minimum number of days have passed (as defined by the notice you served), it’s time to move forward with the eviction.
 If you hire an attorney, this is where the attorney will likely take over the process, letting you get back to your life.
 Be sure to give your attorney: